iansblog/Live-Wires-X/README.md

 You can see the container images on: [https://hub.docker.com/r/neonsunset/live_wires_x](https://hub.docker.com/r/neonsunset/live_wires_x)

+## Example site
+This is a running example of the docker container image running in Microsoft Azure.
+(The docker container running on Azure)[http://wiresx.f2hkgyhbbccbdrbt.ukwest.azurecontainer.io/]

-## To run this in a production enviorement please use the following command:
+## To run this in a production enviorement from the code rather then the docker image please use the following command:
 - gunicorn -w 4 -b 0.0.0.0:80 app:app

 ## Why This Site?